alchitry/alchitry.github.io/content/tutorials/setup/icecube2.md

 The download links are at the bottom of the page.

-You will need to create an account to download the software and create a (free) license file for it.
+You will need to create an account to download the software and acquire a license file for it.
 ## Getting a License

 Before launching the installer, you should get a license file.